TNamdarian/seven-terraces/README.md

 ## **Data Structure**
 A database structure was designed to be specifically suited for Seven Terraces.
 It was important to make sure the nesting relationships between the collections and the keys worked logically.
 The database was created as a usable non-relational database where data is stored in a consistent and well-organised manner.
 To maintain a database configuration in a single location where it can be changed easily, ObjectId's are used in several collections to ensure key values are more accurate by using the ObjectId's rather than strings.

-**[MongoDB](https://www.mongodb.com/)** is utilised to store data for The Growth Club.
-It is a non-relational database-backed Flask web application that allows users to easily create, locate, display, edit and delete data records on the Growth Club web app.
+**[MongoDB](https://www.mongodb.com/)** is utilised to store data for Seven Terraces.
+It is a non-relational database-backed Flask web application that allows users to easily create, locate, display, edit and delete data records on Seven Terraces web app.

 The data structure outline: ![Data Structure](/documentation/mockups/collections.png)